holadepo/docs/astro/secrets-backend.md

 #### Step 1: Write an Airflow variable or connection to Google Cloud Secret Manager

 To start, add an Airflow variable or connection as a secret to Google Cloud Secret Manager.
-You can do so via the Cloud Console or the gcloud CLI.
+You can do so with the Cloud Console or the gcloud CLI.
 You will use this secret to test your backend's functionality in Step 3, so it can be either a real or placeholder value.

 Secrets must be formatted such that:
 - Airflow variables are set as `airflow-variables-<variable-key>`.